 10) Turn puppet right side out and smile at your cute creation!
 Think how happy the child will be who receives it will be!

-For the DUCK: Stitch the duck bill like an ear, turning and lightly stuffing it.
-Then zig zag stitch it to the face with beak pointing up toward the top of the head.
-Push the beak down and stitch a couple times at the corner of the beak and this helps it lay properly.
+For the DUCK: Stitch the duckbill like an ear, turning and lightly stuffing it.
+Zigzag stitch it to the face with the beak pointing up toward the top of the head.
+Push the beak down and stitch a couple of times at the corner of the beak and this helps it lay properly.

 For the BUNNY: Ears are pinched/folded at the base of the ear.
-I folded the rabbit ears where I wanted them and sewed across the bottom before I attached them to the head.
-The rabbit ears have one pink side and one body colored side.
-He also has a pompom tail glued to the back (let dry overnight and use Elmers glue not super glue).
+I folded the rabbit ears where I wanted them and sewed them across the bottom before I attached them to the head.
+The rabbit ears have one pink side and one body-colored side.
+He has a pompom tail glued to the back (let dry overnight and use Elmer’s glue, not super glue).

 For the DOG: The tooth gets tucked under the muzzle for a rabbit.